 Sausage Stuffed Eggplant – eggplants are roasted, stuffed with a delicious sausage-tomato mixture, topped with mozzarella cheese, and baked until bubbly perfection to make tasty personal eggplant boats.
 Deeelicious!

 This post contains affiliate links.
+See my disclosure.

-How do prepare Sausage Stuffed Eggplant:
+How to make Sausage Stuffed Eggplant:

 Then you carve out eggplant boats, add the eggplant flesh to the sausage filling, and stuff the eggplant.
 Top everything with a healthy dose of cheese, and bake until the cheese melts.

 Is this recipe better for weekends or weeknights?